Africa/Brass: Content

 Apparently, Coltrane had initially contacted Gil Evans to assist with the arrangements; however nothing came of this and Coltrane called on Dolphy and Tyner to orchestrate.
 Originally credited to Dolphy alone on the initial release, that has been corrected with the appearance of the 1995 reissue.
 Coltrane chose the traditional English folk ballad "Greensleeves," arranged in a similar major/minor contrast as his popular "My Favorite Things."
 For the two original pieces, "Africa" and "Blues Minor," Dolphy and Coltrane adapted Tyner's piano voicings for the orchestra.
 A second set of recording sessions for the album took place on June 7.

 In 1974, Impulse released a second album culled from the same sessions, The Africa/Brass Sessions, Volume 2.
 Two additional outtakes appeared on another posthumous Coltrane compilation, Trane's Modes.
 On October 10, 1995, Impulse released the complete sessions on a two-disc set entitled The Complete Africa/Brass Sessions.
 Rather than placing the original album on one disc and the outtakes on the other, it divides the disc content by session, with the May 23 results on the first disc and those from June 7 on the second disc.

 Reception and influence

 In a contemporaneous review that appeared in the January 18, 1962, issue of DownBeat magazine critic Martin Williams had this to say: "In these pieces, Coltrane has done on record what he has done so often in person lately, make everything into a handful of chords, frequently only two or three, turning them in every conceivable way..."

-The album impressed minimal music composer Steve Reich, who called it "basically a half-an-hour in E. Jazz musicians say, 'Hey man', what's the changes?'
-'E.' 'No!
-E for half-an-hour!' ".
+The album impressed minimal music composer Steve Reich, who said "the whole 30 minutes are in E. You know how jazz men talk about the changes?
+'What’s the change?'
+'E.' 'No, no, no, what’s the changes?'
+'E!'
+E for half an hour.
+'Wait a minute, come on, E for half an hour?'".

+Roger McGuinn of the Byrds was greatly inspired by Africa/Brass.
+His 12-string guitar playing on the Byrds' 1966 album Fifth Dimension shows strong signs of Coltrane's influence, most famously on the single "Eight Miles High," which was itself a major influence on the psychedelic rock sound that would dominate much of the late ’60s.